rahuls98/StockPortfolio/res/SETUP-README.txt

 4) To view the total value of any portfolio, enter 3 on the main menu.
 You will be asked to select a portfolio for which you want the value for, along with a date.
 Date format is YYYY-MM-DD.
-Currently, the supported date range is [2011-03-02, Previous date] (Both inclusive).
+Currently, the supported date range is [2011-03-02, Yesterday's date] (Both inclusive).
 Current and future dates are not handled.